Adversary MCP Server

 |---------|-------------|

-| `adversary-mcp-cli configure` | Initial setup and configuration |
+| `adversary-mcp-cli configure` | Configure server settings, security thresholds, and Semgrep API key |

-| `adversary-mcp-cli status` | Show server status and configuration |
+| `adversary-mcp-cli status` | Show current server status and configuration |

-| `adversary-mcp-cli scan <target>` | Scan files/directories for vulnerabilities |
+| `adversary-mcp-cli scan [TARGET]` | Scan files/directories for vulnerabilities |

-### Rule Management Commands
+### False Positive Commands

 | Command | Description |